atxwang/atxwang.github.io/_posts/recent events.md

 ---

-i saw a sign at yesterday's counterprotest that read "self-defense is not genocide".
+i saw a sign at yesterday's counterprotest that read "self-defense is not genocide". the girl who brandished it---w

 ---
 **selected commentaries**